tanmaypanda-14/mysqlq/README.md

 # mysqlapi
- testapi to manage db easily using a gui
+manage db easily using a gui